 The AWS Amplify Console provides a Git-based workflow for deploying and hosting fullstack serverless web applications.
 A fullstack serverless app consists of a backend built with cloud resources such as GraphQL or REST APIs, file and data storage, and a frontend built with single page application frameworks such as React, Angular, Vue, or Gatsby.

-PrerequiresiteI assume you know the basics of Amplify, CDK and Vue.
+PrerequisiteI assume you know the basics of Amplify, CDK, and Vue.

 Here are a couple of tutorials from me, that'll help you get up and running with the above technologies